Biblical and Modern Israeli Hebrew: What's the Difference?

 - The Alefbet — Although ancient Hebrew used different shapes for the letters, the style of calligraphy used in the Torah is compatible with Israeli Hebrew.

-- They don't use vowels... except when they do!
+- They don't write vowels... except when they do!
 Ancient Hebrew didn't normally use vowels.
 The vowels and other markings were actually developed in ancient times to ensure people would pronounce prayers and bible passages correctly, and those same vowels are still used today to teach children or clarify pronunciation in dictionaries.

 - Most basic words!
 Simple phrases such as "this is my house" or "I love my mom" are said pretty much the same today as back then.